Frequently Asked Questions

 How long does it take to develop Labels?

-You do not need to customize all the available TK or BC Labels.
-Communities often start with a set of one to five Labels to start.
-We recommend joining the ENRICH Indigenous Community Network, an online group, to learn how others have gone through this process.
+You do not need to customize all the available TK or BC Labels at once.
+Communities often start with one to five Labels.
+We also recommend joining the Local Contexts Indigenous Communities Working Group to learn how others have gone through this process.

 Can the TK and BC Labels be used together?